socialimpactlab/socialimpactlab.github.io/services/index.md

 {% include html/sectionlink.html link="Tech design" %}

-*The staff are friendly and very professional, and take time to listen and engage everyone in finding practical solutions that they can own themselves.
-This leads to much quicker uptake of technology to address growth in the organization. - Liz Odera, Sadili Sports Academy*
+*'The staff are friendly and very professional, and take time to listen and engage everyone in finding practical solutions that they can own themselves.
+This leads to much quicker uptake of technology to address growth in the organization.' - Liz Odera, Sadili Sports Academy*

 ## Technology Specification and Design
 SIMLab designs and manages technology solutions that work for everyone.
 We start with a workshop and design a solution together with partners, develop specifications to find tools that fit, solicit and manage software developers, and evaluate technology solutions.
 For example: The [MApps project](http://www.elrha.org/hif-blog/linking-affected-communities-to-mine-action-in-ukraine-phase-1-of-developing-platforms/).